EduardoWilliams91/IoT-Graduated-Project/README.txt

 device ID and location.
 Database credentials need to be added to this file and the appropriate table needs to be created in that database using the Blecon_SQL file in this repository

 Bluetooth_Button.cfg- Set up a custom configuration to trigger an event when the button is pressed.
 After the button is pressed, it will trigger a broadcast.
 The pin status will change from LOW to HIGH once the button is pressed.

+scanner_ESP32.cpp- ESP8266 code to scan for the BLE and turning a LED when device is found.